 Do you feel good with this movement?
 If you agree, then I say that it is not the maximum pleasure, because your knuckle also pulls some of your hair.
 Therefore you will use a tool for the practice below.

 The tool you use is a spoon.
-Not just any spoon, but a melamine spoon with the shape I showed in the attached image.
-Believe me, this type of spoon is even more comfortable than a facial massager that costs tens to hundreds of dollars.
-It is cheap, smooth and soon you will love it.
+Not just any spoon, but a melamine spoon with the shape shown in the attached image.

-Plastic is a bit similar to melamine, although the corners look smooth but there is still leftover plastic on the sides, so if you slide it on the skin there is a sharp feeling.
-In addition, plastic friction causes static electricity that quickly creates heat on the skin … do not use it.
+Plastic (polypropylene) is a bit similar to melamine, although the corners look smooth but there is still leftover plastic on the sides, so if you slide it on the skin there is a sharp feeling.
+In addition, plastic friction causes more static electricity that quickly creates heat on the skin, and also leaves your hair repelling each other.

 Gliding vs finger massage